Books > Imprint: Black Inc. > History

 The Shortest History of Innovation

-From the wheel to artificial intelligence, new ideas make our world.
+From the wheel to gene editing, new ideas shape our world.

 In this dazzling, surprising and always entertaining book, bestselling author Andrew Leigh tells the story of innovation.

-We rarely stop to think about the fact that someone had to invent nails and wheelbarrows; alphabets and books; linear perspective and oil painting; glass windows and windscreen wipers; hypodermic syringes and zippers; tin cans and synthetic dyes.
+Innovation shapes almost every corner of our lives, yet we rarely pause to notice it.
+Someone had to invent nails and wheelbarrows; alphabets and books; glass windows and windscreen wipers; tin cans and synthetic dyes.
 From tools and technologies to fresh approaches in art and architecture, innovation surrounds us.

-A brilliant sequel to the international bestseller The Shortest History of Economics.
+A brilliant follow-up to the international bestseller The Shortest History of Economics.